AbstractionsLab/c5dec/README.md

 ## Getting Started

-C5-DEC CAD can be currently deployed using any of the following methods:
+C5-DEC CAD can be deployed using any of the following methods:

 - Installation via [pipx](https://pypa.github.io/pipx/) using the official [distribution file]() (recommended for end-users)
 - Installation in a containerized environment (recommended for developers)